galanonym/phpsleekdbadmin/readme.md

 ## Warning

 This library is using `eval()` for running queries.
 We filter out `;` but it may still be a security hole.
-Usage in production only with extreme caution.
+Do not use in production.